South Side Compton Crips: Formation

-Shooting of Tupac Shakur
+Death of Tupac Shakur

 On September 7, 1996, a violent altercation involving the South Side Compton Crips escalated into the shooting of Tupac Shakur.
 This incident is often cited as a pivotal event that intensified gang rivalries in the area.

-In 1996, a group of South Side Compton Crips led by Orlando Anderson attacked Trevon Lane, a Mob Piru Blood, at Lakewood Mall.
-During the altercation, Anderson allegedly tried unsuccessfully to steal Lane's gold Death Row Records chain, which was a gift from Suge Knight.
+In 1996, a group of South Side Compton Crips including Orlando Anderson attacked Trevon Lane, a Mob Piru Blood, at Lakewood Mall.
+During the altercation, Anderson allegedly stole Lane's gold Death Row medallion, which was a gift from Suge Knight.

 On September 7, 1996, Tupac Shakur, Suge Knight and several associates of Death Row Records, including Lane, went to Las Vegas to attend the Bruce Seldon vs. Mike Tyson boxing match.
-After the match, the Death Row entourage were walking in the lobby of the MGM Grand Hotel, where Lane spotted Anderson.
-After Lane whispered something in Shakur's right ear, Shakur allegedly went to Anderson and asked "You from the South?", referring to the South Side Compton Crips.
+After the match, the Death Row entourage were walking in the lobby of the MGM Grand Hotel, when Shakur spotted Anderson.
+Shakur asked Anderson "You from the South?"
 Then Shakur punched Anderson, knocking him to the ground and the rest of the Death Row entourage continued beating him.

 After the fight, MGM security guards and Las Vegas police tried to persuade Anderson to file a complaint, but he declined.
 Anderson caught a taxi to the Treasure Island Hotel, where several other South Side Compton Crips were staying.
 At the hotel, Anderson and the other Crips allegedly agreed to shoot Shakur after his scheduled performance at Club 662.

 Several hours after this fight, Shakur and Knight were on their way to Club 662, which was owned by Knight.
 While their vehicle was at a red light, a white Cadillac stopped next to them and an occupant of the Cadillac opened fire with a handgun.
 Shakur was hit four times and taken to University Medical Center of Southern Nevada, where he died six days later.